First steps

 The system automatically determines the language for a campaign based on one of the algorithms:

-- If the event doesn’t determine the language, the message will be sent in the language specified in the user profile.
+- If the event doesn’t determine the language, the message will be sent in the language specified in the contact profile.
 This is convenient for the existing base.

 - If the event determines the language, the message will be sent in this language.
 The language specified in the user profile will be ignored.